Another mass shooting by domestic violence perpetrator

 Reviews of mass shootings in the United States found that over half of the deaths were caused by men with a history of domestic violence.
 Journalists and public officials have not focused on this valuable revelation.
-As a result, a useful tool in preventing mass shootings has not been developed.
+As a result, a helpful tool for preventing mass shootings has not been developed.
 The murderer responsible for the horrific carnage in Orlando had a deplorable history of abusing his former wife.
 This information has not been the focus of the news coverage or of stories concerning how to prevent these continuing tragedies.

-Unlike too many other people analyzing this and other tragedies, I don’t wish to promote the simplistic idea that there is one cause or one solution.
+Unlike many other people analyzing this and other tragedies, I don’t wish to promote the simplistic idea that there is one cause or solution.
 The Saunders’ Study from the US Justice Department found that the failure of custody courts to use a more multi-disciplinary approach contributed to the widespread failure to protect children in domestic violence cases.
-Our response to mass shootings would also benefit from the expertise of professionals in law enforcement, national security, mental health, gun violence, suicide and domestic violence.
+Our response to mass shootings would also benefit from the expertise of professionals in law enforcement, national security, mental health, gun violence, suicide, and domestic violence.